The Great Camera Debate, Part 1

-All camera manufactures claim that they make the best camera.
+All camera manufacturers claim that they make the best camera.
 But really, which camera is the best?
 It often depends on who you ask!
-In this article I am going to shed some light on the topic of the great camera debate.
+In this article, I will shed some light on the topic of the excellent camera debate.

 Which camera is ‘the perfect camera’?

-There is no such a thing as a ‘perfect camera’.
-It really comes down to the type of photography that you do, your level of experience and so many other variables.
+There is no such a thing as a ‘perfect camera.’
+It comes down to the type of photography you do, your level of experience, and many other variables.

-Before getting into this topic I should make it clear I am not going to rate the manufacturers in any way.
-I simply want to share my experience with different camera groups and classes.
-For the past decade or so, I have had the privilege of working with many different cameras and models as an instructor, and what I can say with 100% certainty is each camera has some pros and cons.
+Before getting into this topic, I should make it clear I will not rate the manufacturers in any way.
+I want to share my experience with different camera groups and classes.
+As an instructor, I have had the privilege of working with various digital cameras.
+What I can say with 100% certainty is each camera has some pros and cons.
 As the saying goes: ‘One man’s trash is another man’s treasure’ and a pro or plus for me in one camera might be a con or negative for another photographer.
-This is why I am not going to judge the cameras; I believe it’s more important to have a good working knowledge of the menu system and settings specific to your type of camera.
-It really helps when you know and understand the strengths and weaknesses of the tool you are using.
+It is the main reason why I will not judge the cameras; I believe it’s more important to have an excellent working knowledge of the menu system and settings specific to your type of camera.
+It helps when you understand the strengths and weaknesses of the tool you are using.

 Establishing parameters of digital camera types

 To start with, we need to organize the different types of digital cameras into groups.
-Just as we wouldn’t compare a Smart Car to a full size SUV, I’ve classified camera types according to their size from small to large as well as into one of two groups for having either a fixed (permanently attached) or an interchangeable (removable) lens.
+Just as we wouldn’t compare a Smart Car to a full-size SUV, I’ve classified camera types according to their size from small to large and into one of two groups for having either a fixed (permanently attached) or an interchangeable (removable) lens.

 Fixed lens digital cameras